brucepro/Memoir/README.md

 ## Installation

 1. Install the Text Generation Web UI as per instructions on [GitHub](https://github.com/oobabooga/text-generation-webui).
-2. Get Docker Desktop from [Docker](https://www.docker.com/products/docker-desktop/).
-(If for some reason you cannot load docker, you can bypass it by installing qdrant binary (https://github.com/qdrant/qdrant/releases) You can then comment out the docker loads in startup of script.py)
+2. Get Docker Desktop from [Docker](https://www.docker.com/products/docker-desktop/). ***Docker can be bypassed if you install Qdrant manually***:
+    1. Go to https://github.com/qdrant/qdrant/releases and download the latest compiled Qdrant binary
+        - Prebuilt binaries come as archive files (.zip, .tar, etc.) from GitHub
+    2. Unzip / unpack the binary file `qdrant.exe` into `./nondocker_qdrant`
+    3. (Optional, decreases load time) Set "qdrant_on_docker" to `false` in `./memoir_config.json`
+    4. (Optional) Double check that the "qdrant_address" from `./memoir_config.json` matches the `./nondocker_qdrant/nondocker_qdrant_config.yaml` file data and that the port `6333` is being used EVERYWHERE
+    5. You're done!
 3. Clone the Memoir repository: `git clone https://github.com/brucepro/Memoir`.
 4. Move the Memoir folder into the extensions directory of your TextGenWebUI installation (Make sure it is named 'Memoir').
 5. Run the update_wizard bat for your OS.
 Select B) Install/update extensions requirements, Select Memoir from the list (or if you are familiar with terminal/CMD - from TextGenWebUI/extensions/Memoir folder, run `pip install -r requirements.txt --upgrade`).
 6. Restart Text Generation Web UI, goes to 'Session' tab - checked on Memoir, then 'Apply flags/extensions and restart'.
 7. Make sure Memoir extension load successfully from Text Generation Web UI console.

 ## Usage